radixdlt/community-scrypto-examples/defi/liquidity_pool_dao/README.md

 ### Governance
 I've primarily followed how governance is done on Cosmos which can be viewed [here](https://github.com/osmosis-labs/governance/blob/main/overview.md).

 The basic gestalt is that there is an on-chain governance mechanism where LPs can participate in on-chain governance by creating and voting for governance proposals.
 These proposal can change the protocol pool parameters.
-Currently, only the token weights and swap fees can be changed, but can be easily implemented depending on your needs.
+Currently, only the token weights and swap fees can be changed, but additional things can be easily implemented depending on your needs.
 Only LPs can participate in the creation and voting of governance proposal.

 There are two phases to the governance process:
 1. Deposit phase.